Vicky-analyst/Global-superstore-analysis/README.md

 - invest in marketing and promotion of Product in Canada Market to increase revenue generated
 - Bundling Product strategies can be implemented for the least selling Product
-- Refocus advertizing strategy to the least revenue generated contries
+- Refocus advertizing strategy to the least revenue generated countries

 ## Limitation
 I had to remove the negative in values located in profit column because it will affect the accuracy of the calculated columns when using DAX in Quick measure